morpho-org/vault-v2/README.md

 The market $M$ would typically be a very liquid Market V1.

+### In-kind redemptions

+The permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets.

+A penalty of up to 2% can be set per adapter.
+This prevents the manipulation of allocations, in particular of relative caps which are not checked upon deallocation.

+`forceDeallocate` provides a form of in-kind redemption: users can flashloan liquidity, supply it to an adapters' market, and withdraw the liquidity through `forceDeallocate` before repaying the flashloan.
+This reduces their position as vault shareholders and increases their position in the underlying market.

 ### Vault Interest Controller

 Vault V2 can allocate assets across many markets, especially when interacting with Morpho Markets V2.